UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Understanding the difference between fixed and variable gas rate plans can help you secure a more stable and potentially lower price per therm.

-• GNG Guaranteed Bill: Georgia Natural Gas calculates a customized, flat monthly bill based on your residence’s specific history.
+• Guaranteed Bill: A customized, flat monthly bill based on your residence’s specific history.
 As long as you stay within the program’s generous usage parameters and fulfill the 12-month agreement, there are no surprise overage charges.
-Keep in mind that you generally need at least 12 months of usage history at your current property to qualify for this program.

 Plan NameRatePlan TypeBase ChargeCancellation Fee